 Dentistry for the whole family is our specialty.

-When a single tooth needs to be rebuilt, your Dental Health Associates dentists may recommend a crown.
-A crown is a "cap" or covering that replaces missing tooth structure and restores strength.
+A crown is a “cap” or covering that replaces missing tooth structure and restores strength.
 Crowns are also used to stabilize teeth that have large fillings, cracks, or have received root canal treatment.

 Tooth removal may be necessary for many reasons.
 Your Dental Health Associates dentist will ensure that you are comfortable in every way should you require an extraction.